pnpm/pnpm.io/docs/package_json.md

 `button` will be hard linked into the dependencies of `form`, and `react@17` will be symlinked to the dependencies of `form/node_modules/button`.

+In contrast to normal dependencies, injected ones are not symlinked to the destination folder, so they are not updated automatically, e.g. after running the build script.
+To update the hard linked folder contents to the latest state of the dependency package folder, call `pnpm i` again.

+Note that the `button` package must have any lifecycle script that runs on install in order for `pnpm` to detect the changes and update it.
+For example, the package can be rebuilt on install: `"prepare": "pnpm run build"`.
+Any script would work, even a simple unrelated command without side effects, like this: `"prepare": "pnpm root"`.

 ## peerDependenciesMeta

 This field lists some extra information related to the dependencies listed in